Are you familiar with the business letter enclosure notation? If you’re a business owner, you should be.

-The enclosure notation goes near the bottom of the letter, three lines below your signature or one line below the typist’s initials, in the case of a regular business letter.
+The enclosure notation in a letter goes near the bottom of the page, three lines below your signature or one line below the typist’s initials, in the case of a regular business letter.

 Out of the seven basic parts of a business letter, the enclosure notation is the last.
-The sender’s address, date, recipient’s address, salutation, body, and closing/signature all come before the enclosure notation.
+Sections that come before the enclosure letter notation include the:

-Use this style if, for example, you want to indicate that there are two enclosures:
+There are many business letter abbreviations.
+Use this style if, for example, you want to indicate that there are two enclosures for your letter: